madroxdupe42/peacefulscience.org/content/prints/ets-mccall-mte.md

 Smith, James K. A. "What Stands on the Fall?
 A Philosophical Exploration," in _Evolution and the Fall_, ed.
 William T. Cavanaugh and James K. A. Smith (Grand Rapids, MI: Eerdmans, 2017)

 Alexander, Denis. _Creation or Evolution: Do We Have to Choose?_.
 (Oxford: Monarch Books, 2008)

+Swamidass, S. Joshua. _The Genealogical Adam and Eve: The Surprising Science of Universal Ancestry_.
+(Downers Grove, IL: InterVarsity Academic, 2019)

 </div>